Flavonoids make fruits and veggies tasty and colorful

 Flavonoids Keep Your Brain Young

 Veggies and fruit, unlike donuts, contain fiber that is coveted by your good microbes.
 Sadly, the standard American diet is very low in fiber.
-That’s because we purposefully extract it from our food, which likely plays a role in the triple epidemics of obesity, diabetes, and depression that have been accelerating over the last 50 years.
+That’s because we purposefully eliminated fiber from our food, which likely plays a role in the triple epidemics of obesity, diabetes, and depression that have been accelerating over the last 50 years.

 It turns out that prebiotic fiber can improve your health and your mood, and here we introduce some brand-new characters to this remarkable story.